-With 21 grams of plant-protein per cup, chickpea flour is a high protein flour option with a hearty, dense texture.
+With 21 grams of plant-protein per cup, chickpea flour is one of our favorites on this list of plant-based proteins.
+It’s a high protein flour option with a hearty, dense texture.
 It can be used as a baking substitution for half of the wheat flour in pancakes, pizza crusts, or other baked goods.
 Start experimenting!

 Tofu is made from curdled soybeans and has 27 grams of protein per cup.
 It comes in different consistencies, from extra firm to silken.
 If your teen has a tough time with one texture, try another.
 Add to stir-fries, use in soups or salads, use in sandwiches, marinate and bake, or make vegan scrambled eggs by mixing turmeric and crumbled tofu in a skillet.

 Many non-dairy milk beverages have little to no protein, but the average protein content of soymilk contains 8.7 grams of protein per cup.
-(3) Opt for unsweetened soymilk to avoid added sugar and find a brand that fortifies with Vitamins A and D. Your teen can enjoy some as a beverage with a meal, use it as a smoothie base, or pair it with her favorite whole grain cereal.
+(3) Opt for unsweetened soymilk to avoid added sugar and find a brand that fortifies with Vitamins A and D. It’s a great plant protein for teens to enjoy as a beverage with a meal, as a smoothie base, or paired with her favorite whole-grain cereal.

-Whole grains are another way to boost your athlete’s plant-protein intake, and there are many tasty, different ones to try!
+Another key food category in this list of plant-based proteins is whole grains!
+Whole grains are a great way to boost your athlete’s plant-protein intake, and there are many tasty, different ones to try!
 Quinoa, spelt, wheat, wild rice, amaranth, barley, and farro are among the whole grains with the highest protein content.
 (2) Experiment with a whole grain bowl or make a stir-fry with veggies, edamame, and sesame oil.
 You can also pair these grains with fruit and nuts and make a morning breakfast porridge.
 Yum!
 Check out The Plant-Based Boost, Nutrition Solutions for Athletes and Exercise Enthusiasts for a more robust list of whole grains, simple cooking times, and fun facts!

 Tempeh is a fermented product made from soybeans and other grains such as millet or rice.
 It has a nutty, earthy flavor and has 11 grams of protein per 1/3 cup.
 (4) Tempeh offers a firmer texture than tofu, while still reaping the benefits of soy!
 Add tempeh into a stir-fry, use it as a base in sandwiches or wraps, or try it marinated and grilled.